The Initial Coin Offerings Market

 Initial coin offerings (ICOs) have become been one of the most talked about developments in the financing of technology firms.
 The cryptofinance research firm Smith and Crown's "Token Sales in Review (Part 1)" estimates the amount of money raised by ICOs jumped from about $100 million in 2016 to over $6.5 billion in 2017.
 However, along with this increased activity came increased scrutiny by securities regulation authorities.
 For example, former Securities and Exchange Commission (SEC) member Dan Gallagher was recently quoted saying ICOs are akin to the "Wolf of Wall Street on steroids."

 This post is the first of a two-part series examining some of the economic issues associated with ICOs.
 The first part discusses the ICO market itself.
 What is an ICO?
 What types of tokens are sold in ICOs?
 What does the ICO sales process look like?
 What happens to the tokens after the sale?
-The second post will compare ICOs with alternative ways for tech firms to raise capital, including angel finance, venture capital (VC), and crowd financing.
+The second post compares ICOs with alternative ways for tech firms to raise capital, including angel finance, venture capital (VC), and crowd financing.

 What is an ICO?